pjaselin/Cubist/docs/usage/model.rst

 Model
 #####

-The Cubist model class (``cubist.Cubist``) has eleven parameters and eleven attributes available.
-Their use is demonstrated below and the class is documented in the API Docs section at :ref:`api/model:Cubist`.
+The Cubist model class (``cubist.Cubist`` or ``cubist.cubist.Cubist``) has eleven parameters and eleven attributes available.
+Their use is demonstrated below and the class is documented in the :ref:`API Docs<api/model:Cubist>`.

-A simple use of Cubist with no configuration is as follows:
+A simple use of Cubist with no added configuration is as follows:

 .. doctest::